What is LifeProof Vinyl Flooring?

 “Attractive vinyl, but bad design.
 Used 40% more than necessary due to breaking tabs off pieces.
 Then, the butts wouldn’t stay down.”
 1 Star Jose T

-These reviews make clear that the flooring is gorgeous, warm and comfortable, but there is one potential problem – the interlocking design.
+These customer reviews make clear that the flooring is gorgeous, warm and comfortable, but there is one potential problem – the interlocking design.

 In our opinion, the problematic installation some experience isn’t sufficient reason to avoid LifeProof.
 But we do recommend having the flooring professionally installed.